siplab-gt/generative-causal-explanations/README.md

 `demo.py` contains code demonstrating the use of the generative causal explainer (GCE) class (`GCE.py`) and plotting functions (`plotting.py`).
 The demo code reproduces Figure 3 (creating an explanation of a simple pretrained MNIST 3/8 classifier) and is the easiest place to start.

 ## Reproduce main paper plots
-The following code can be used to recreate the plots in the main paper.
+The following scripts recreate the plots in the main paper:

 **Figure 3** (global explanations of MNIST digits)
 Run `make_fig3.py`.
-By default, this script will load a pretrained classifier from `pretrained_models/mnist_38_classifier/`, train the explanatory VAE, and generate plots showing global explanations.
+By default, this script will load a pretrained classifier from `pretrained_models/mnist_38_classifier/` and a pretrained explanatory VAE from `pretrained_models/mnist_38_gce/`.
 - *To retrain the classifier:* run `train_mnist_classifier.py`, setting `dataset = 'mnist'` and `class_use = np.array([3,8])`.
-- *To use the provided pretrained explanatory VAE:* A pretrained explanatory VAE for figure 3 is located in `pretrained_models/mnist_38_gce/`.
-To generate figures with this pretrained model, simply comment/uncomment the relevant lines under "train GCE"
+- *To retrain the explanatory VAE:* set `retrain_gce = True`, optionally changing any of the parameters at the top of the file.
+You may also want to set `save_gce = True` and change `gce_path`.

 **Figure 4** (comparison of glabal explanations with other methods)
 - Left panel (local explanations from other popular techniques)